Hero background

 Lunch at the project sites

-Dinner on your own (local restaurants: ~€5–10 per meal)
+Dinner on your own (local restaurants: roughly £5–£10 per meal)

-🧾 Services included
+🧾 What's included

-• Accommodation in shared or private rooms
+• Shared or private rooms

-Drinking water and traditional tea available at all times
+Drinking water and traditional tea always available

-• Wi-Fi in common areas
+• Wi-Fi in the common areas

-Coin laundry available nearby
+Coin laundry nearby

 Ongoing support from the local team

-💛 More than just a place to sleep
+💛 More than just accommodation

-🛡️ Safety & support
+🛡️ Safety and support

 🔹 High safety standards